Skip to main content

 • Final Deadline: March 1, 2026

-Includes tuition, housing, food, excursions, and administrative fees.
+Includes tuition, housing, excursions, and administrative fees.
 Financial aid may be available through your home law school.

 Frequently Asked Questions